dm4ml/autoprompt/README.md

 This is a simple tool to help you **automatically find the best prompt for ChatGPT to perform a task.** You specify a prompt template, some examples to evaluate the prompt template on, and the tool will iteratively refine the prompt template to perform better on the examples.

+I built this tool to automate better prompt engineering for myself, and I hope it will be useful for you too.
+It is built on top of [Motion](https://dm4ml.github.io/motion/), an MLOps framework for continually updating models and prompts in response to new dataflow and data drift.

 ## Installation

 You will need Python 3.10 or later and node installed.
 Clone this repository and install the requirements: